 We have established strategic relationships with over 200 third-party service and application providers that comprise our Publisher Network, including Amazon Alexa, Apple, Bing, Facebook, Google Business Profile, and Yelp and many others.
 These application providers provide us with direct access to update content on their websites and applications.
-This direct access enables our customers to control their business listings on the Publisher Network application providers' websites and applications and to push realtime or nearly real-time updates to those business listings.
-In order to maintain relationships with application providers, we may need to modify our products or strategies in a way that may be adverse to our business and financial results.
-Furthermore, if we were to lose access to these applications, either in whole or in part, our Publisher Network would not be as efficient, accurate or competitive.
-Our customers may also place a significant value on particular application providers such as Google such that the termination or impairment of our relationship with one or a limited number of application providers could lead to a loss of a significant number of customers.
+This direct access enables our customers to control their business listings on the Publisher Network application providers' websites and applications and to push real-time updates to those business listings.
+In order to maintain relationships with applications providers, we may need to modify our products or strategies in a way that may be adverse to our business and financial results.
+Furthermore, if we were to lose access to these application providers such as Google such that the termination or impairment of our relationship with one or a limited number of application providers could lead to a loss of a significant number of customers.

 In order to grow our business, we anticipate that we will need to continue to maintain and potentially expand these relationships.
 We may be unsuccessful in renegotiating our agreements with these third-party application providers or third-party application providers may insist on fees to access their applications.
-Additionally, our contracts with these third-party application providers may be canceled after a notice period or may not be renewed, and we could lose access to these resources without having sufficient time to replace them.
+Additionally, our contracts with these third-party application providers or third-party application providers may be canceled after a notice period or may not be renewed, and we could lose access to these resources without having sufficient time to replace them.
 We believe we will also need to establish new relationships with third-party application providers, including third-party application providers in new geographic markets that we enter, and third-party application providers that may emerge in the future as leading sources of information about businesses for end consumers.
 Identifying potential third-party application providers to application providers to favor their products or services or to prevent or reduce subscriptions to our products.
-In addition, the acquisition of a competitor by one of our third-party application providers could result in the termination of our relationship with that third-party application provider, which, in turn, could lead to decreased customer subscriptions.
+In addition, the acquisition of a competitor by one of our third-party application providers could result in the termination of our relationships with third-party application providers in providers, which, in turn, could lead to decreased customer subscriptions.
 If we are unsuccessful in establishing or maintaining our relationships with third-party application providers, our ability to compete in the marketplace or to grow our revenue could be impaired and our operating results could suffer.